Billy Joel: 1988–1993: Storm Front and River of Dreams

 Storm Fronts second single, "I Go to Extremes" reached No. 6 in early 1990.
 The album was also notable for its song "Leningrad", written after Joel met a clown in the Soviet city of that name during his tour in 1987, and "The Downeaster Alexa", written to underscore the plight of fishermen on Long Island who are barely able to make ends meet.
 Another well-known single from the album is the ballad "And So It Goes" (No. 37 in late 1990).
 The song was originally written in 1983, around the time Joel was writing songs for An Innocent Man; but "And So It Goes" did not fit that album's retro theme, so it was held back until Storm Front.
 Joel said in a 1996 master class session in Pittsburgh that Storm Front was a turbulent album and that "And So It Goes", as the last song on the album, portrayed the calm and tranquility that often follows a violent thunderstorm.

 In September 1992, Joel filed a US$90 million lawsuit against his former lawyer Allen Grubman, alleging a wide range of offenses including fraud, breach of fiduciary responsibility, malpractice and breach of contract.
 The case was settled out of court in the fall of 1993 for US$3 million paid to Joel by third party Sony America, to protect its subsidiary Sony Music's interests, as it had several other artists also using Grubman's law firm.

 In 1992, Joel inducted the R&B duo Sam & Dave into the Rock & Roll Hall of Fame.
 That year, Joel also started work on River of Dreams, finishing the album in early 1993.
 Its cover art was a colorful painting by Christie Brinkley that was a series of scenes from each of the songs on the album.
-The eponymous first single was the last top 10 hit Joel has penned to date, reaching No. 3 on Billboards Hot 100 and ranking at No. 21 on the 1993 year-end chart.
+The first single "The River of Dreams" reached No. 3 on Billboards Hot 100 and ranked at No. 21 on the 1993 year-end chart.
 In addition to the title track, the album includes the hits "All About Soul" (with Color Me Badd on backing vocals) and "Lullabye (Goodnight, My Angel)", written for his daughter, Alexa.
 A radio remix version of "All About Soul" can be found on The Essential Billy Joel (2001), and a demo version appears on My Lives (2005).